jonno85uk/TheftMapper/README.md

 Any extra information.
 Currently not used.

 ## Usage
-<pre><code>usage: theftmapper.py [-h] [-i DATAFILE] [-o SAVEFILE] [-z ZOOM] [-l LOCATION] [-c CIRCLESIZE]
+<pre><code>usage: theftmapper.py [-h] [-i DATAFILE] [-o SAVEFILE] [-z ZOOM] [-l LOCATION] [-c CIRCLESIZE] [-d DAYS] [--accurate] [--no-stolen] [--no-found] [--no-sightings] [--no-burnt]

 Place theft reports onto a map

 optional arguments:
   -h, --help      show this help message and exit
-  -i DATAFILE    csv file of the reports. default='data.csv' -o SAVEFILE    The name of the created html file. default='thefts.html' -z ZOOM        Zoom level of the map on file open. default='12' -l LOCATION    Location to center map on file open e.g. longitude,latitude. default='51.4545, -2.5879' -c CIRCLESIZE  A variable to adjust the size of the displayed circles. default='1000'
+  -i DATAFILE     csv file of the reports. default='data.csv' -o SAVEFILE     The name of the created html file. default='thefts.html' -z ZOOM         Zoom level of the map on file open. default='12' -l LOCATION     Location to center map on file open e.g. longitude,latitude. default='51.4545, -2.5879' -c CIRCLESIZE   A variable to adjust the size of the displayed circles. default='1000' -d DAYS         The amount of days (from now) of data to plot on the map (0==all days possible). default='0' --accurate      Only display reports with accurate locations --no-stolen     Do not display 'stolen' reports --no-found      Do not display 'found' reports --no-sightings  Do not display 'sighting' reports --no-burnt      Do not display 'burnt' reports
 </code></pre>